ganler/GanlerCS/mathML/multi-task_learning.md

 For K tasks and D-dim parameters, we have $A(D\times K)$.

-To make `lock-Sparse`, we need let some rows of A to be 0(Or simply use L1 regularization);
+To make `Block-Sparse`, we need let some rows of A to be 0(Or simply use L1 regularization);

-- **Group Lasso**: L1/L2 Norm.
+- **Group Lasso**: L1 / L2 Norm.
 Divide parameters into groups.
 MSE + Group-L1.

+> Why block-sparse: Let each task consider a few features( from the feature vector) only.

+## Task Relationship

+Negative transfer: sharing information with an unrelated task might actually hurt performance.

 ## Regularization way for learning task relationship